heliosgraphics/fractures/README.md

 # Fractures

-Fractures is a set of low level atomics to help compose larger systems.
-Only the good parts.
+Fractures provide a stable, immutable base for our visual systems, ensuring maintainable code and easier abstractions.
+We use them to build our [UI](https://ui.helios.graphics).
+Read the code or the [website](https://fractures.dev).

+### Goals

 - Atomic
 - Framework agnostic
 - No UI
 - Fast in every way
-- Manageable cognitive load
+- Small cognitive load
-- Small footprint
+- Tiny footprint

-### This repo publishes 2 packages:

-- `@heliosgraphics/fractures` Atomic CSS.
-- `@heliosgraphics/utils` Utility Functions.